 To ensure fair and successful selection, insights from a number of selection methods should be used in the decision-making process.
 It’s easy to unconsciously introduce bias to selection procedures, so using a structured and rigorous approach is essential.
 A degree of flexibility in this is helpful, however, so that candidates can be put at their ease and assessors can follow up on relevant information.
 Attention should also be paid to the candidate experience and the length of the selection process to ensure a positive impression of the organisation.

-Everyone involved in assessing candidates should have adequate skills (for example in interviewing) and have been adequately briefed about the job in question and its requirements.
+Everyone involved in assessing candidates should have the necessary skills (for example in interviewing and testing) and have been adequately briefed about the job in question and its requirements.
 They also need to understand the benefits a diverse workforce can bring to an organisation and the danger of unfair discrimination in the process, which has both legal implications and consequences for the diversity of the organisation.

 How are job candidates selected?